-I’m a writer, a blogger and an internet marketer who’s been making a living out of the internet for quite a while now.
+I’m a writer, a blogger and an internet marketer hustling out of the internet for quite a while now.

 So what makes me do what I do? – Nothing else but the feeling.

 I’m not a great writer.
 I’ve faced countless rejections.
-Magazines, newspapers, companies, content farms – give me one name I haven’t been frustrated of.
+Magazines, newspapers, companies, content farms – give me one name I haven’t been frustrated with.

 Here’s my little story:

-It all started in November 2013 when I got my first full-time job as a content writer at a multi-national IT company in Kathmandu.
+It all started in November 2013 when I got my first full-time job as a content writer at one of the multi-national IT companies in Kathmandu.
 Things were going pretty okay until I met this amazing SEO guy Ashish Rai in 2014.
 He got me hooked up with an American internet marketer who was in search of a freelance writer.
 Quite surprisingly, this internet marketer was exactly of my age.
-And what’s more shocking was that such a 20-year- old guy could make $400-$500 a day from SEO and stuff – just from home (mind you he makes much more than that today.)
+And what’s more shocking was that such a 20-year-old guy could make $400-$500 a day from SEO and stuff – just from home (mind you he makes much more than that today.)
 Well, I had nothing to do with any of that though.

 I was beyond happy making a few hundred dollars a month just working a few hours a day when I started out.
 (Trust me, not everyone gets to earn in Dollars in Nepal).
 I still had my full-time job back then.
 But you know what?
 I was loving this part-time work more than anything – regardless of the pay. (click here in case you’re wondering how I cashed out all those online dollars to my bank account here in Nepal).

 I’ve laid my hands on so many things on the internet today.
 Besides this blog, I run niche blogs and commercial websites.
-And, I also co-own a tech startup with Eshan Kuthu.
+And, I also co-own a tech startup with a friend of mine.
 Oh yeah, we make developers build websites on WordPress.
 I do a little bit of that too – but I don’t want to get technical.